crash-and-compile/dc32-problems/README.md

-# dc32-problems
-Crash and Compile problems run during Defcon 32
+# Problem set for DEF CON 32